Teoscar Hernández Player Props: Mariners vs. Cardinals

-After going 1-for-4 in his last game, Teoscar Hernandez and the Seattle Mariners face the St. Louis Cardinals (who will start Steven Matz) at 10:10 PM ET on Friday.
+On Saturday, Teoscar Hernandez (hitting .325 in his past 10 games) and the Seattle Mariners face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 9:40 PM ET.

+In his previous appearance, he racked up two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Cardinals.

 Teoscar Hernández Game Info & Props vs. the Cardinals